Chinese takeout favorite Hunan Chicken is an easy stir-fry with garlic, ginger, broccoli, and bamboo shoots in a garlic-ginger spicy sauce.

 - 4 ounces mushrooms , sliced thinly, equals just over a cup by volume

 - 3 cups broccoli florets

-- Add the chicken and cornstarch in a large ziplock bag with air in the bag, closed tightly.
+- Add the chicken and cornstarch in a large ziplock bag with air in the bag, close tightly.

 - Shake the bag until the chicken is well coated.

-- Add the canola oil to the pan on medium-high heat and cook the chicken until cooked through on both sides, about 2-3 minutes on each side.
+- Add the vegetable oil to the pan on medium-high heat and cook the chicken until cooked through on both sides, about 2-3 minutes on each side.